 Tips for Overcoming Conflict Avoidance in the Workplace

 While conflict is a natural and necessary part of most jobs, it’s more common than you might think for managers to avoid it whenever possible.
-Most managers are not ready to react to conflict in the moment, preferring to wait for it to blow over or hope the problem solves itself.
+Most managers are not ready to react to conflict, preferring to wait for it to blow over or hope the problem solves itself.
 Strong-willed managers can turn tail at the first sign of conflict with another employee.A young woman covers both of her eyes in an effort to ignore and avoid conflict in the workplace

 Conflict avoidance, however, does no one any favors.
 As a business leader, it’s your job to model healthy conflict-coping strategies for your employees.
 Fortunately, overcoming conflict avoidance in the workplace is possible and can become natural with practice.